festlicher Raum mit prunkvollen goldenen Elementen und einem Thron

 © Staatliche Kunstsammlungen Dresden, Foto: HC KRASS

-The Royal State Apartments of August the Strong and the Porcelain Cabinet at the Residenzschloss Dresden
+The Royal State Apartments of August the Strong at the Residenzschloss Dresden

 The celebrations surrounding the marriage of Electoral Prince Friedrich August II to Maria Josepha, daughter of the Austrian Emperor, in Dresden in September 1719 occasioned the construction of the royal State Apartments.
 The opening of the faithfully reconstructed State Apartments 300 years after their original creation marks the glorious climax of 33 years of reconstruction work on Dresden’s former electoral and royal palace, the Residenzschloss.